View on GitHub

 sh build.sh lib

-and headers at ./build/include
+Will result headers at ./build/include as z_ directory.

-directory and link it against the executable and we are good to go.
+Copy the z_ folder onto your include directory and we are good to go.

 #include <z_/z_.h>